jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.10.16 LeeFilter

-Performs a Lee (Sigma) smoothing filter on an image..
+Performs a Lee (Sigma) smoothing filter on an image.

 *Parameters*: